jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

   - Blockchain
   - Educational
 ---
-A lot of DeFi protocols or "tools" as you might call them can seem very futuristic and most of all **very** complicated and
+A lot of DeFi protocols or "tools" as you might call them can seem very futuristic and most of all **very** complicated.